 (iv) Liability for use tax.

-(A) If a nonresident individual continues to use a vessel in Washington after his or her use permit expires, that individual shall be liable for use tax under RCW 82.12.020
+(A) If a nonresident individual's vessel is in Washington after their use permit expires, that individual is liable for use tax under RCW 82.12.020

 .
-Liability for use tax will be based upon the value of the vessel at the time it was either purchased or first brought into Washington.
-Interest will accrue retroactive to the date of purchase or first use in Washington at a rate set by RCW 82.32.050
+Liability for use tax will be based on the value of the vessel at the time it was either purchased or first brought into Washington.
+Interest will accrue from the date of purchase or first use in Washington at a rate set by RCW 82.32.050

 (B) Vessel dealers are personally liable for use tax where a dealer either issues a use permit to a nonresident individual who does not hold valid proof of nonresidency, or fails to maintain records for each use permit issued showing the type of identification accepted, the identification numbers, and expiration date.

-The following examples identify a number of facts and then state a conclusion.
-These examples should be used only as a general guide.
-The tax results of other situations must be determined after a review of all facts and circumstances.
-In all examples, retailing B&O tax is due from the seller for all sales of watercraft and parts, and all charges for repair parts and labor.
+(5) Examples.
+In all applicable examples, retailing B&O tax is due from the seller for all sales of watercraft and parts, and all charges for repair parts and labor.

-(a) Mr. Kelley, a resident of California, pilots his cabin cruiser which is registered in that state into Puget Sound for his enjoyment.
-On the sixtieth day of his stay, Mr. Kelley obtains an identification document for the cabin cruiser under RCW 88.02.030
+Mr. Kelley, a resident of California, pilots his cabin cruiser that is registered in that state into Puget Sound for his enjoyment.
+On the sixtieth day of his stay, Mr. Kelley obtains a 60-day nonresident vessel permit for the cabin cruiser under RCW 88.02.620

 from the department of licensing.
-To further extend his stay in Washington waters, he applies for a second identification document within the prescribed period.
-In the middle of his fifth month on Puget Sound, Mr. Kelley departs and returns the craft to its home port in California.
+To further extend his stay in Washington waters, he applies for a second permit within the prescribed period.
+In the middle of his fifth month on Puget Sound, Mr. Kelley departs and returns the cabin cruiser to its home port in California.
 The stay would not subject Mr. Kelley to use tax.
-On the other hand, if Mr. Kelley were a resident of Vancouver, British Columbia, bringing a vessel registered in Canada, he would also have to timely obtain and display the appropriate identification document required by RCW 88.02.030
+The same would be true if Mr. Kelley were a resident of Vancouver, British Columbia, with a cabin cruiser registered in Canada, as long as he timely obtains and displays the permit required by RCW 88.02.570

-to allow his temporary use of the watercraft in Washington.
+to allow his temporary use of the cabin cruiser in Washington.

-(b) Company A sells a yacht to John Doe, an Oregon resident, who takes delivery in Washington.
+(b) Example 2.
+Company A sells a yacht to John Doe, an Oregon resident, who takes delivery in Washington.
 The yacht is required to be registered by the state of Oregon.
 The vessel is removed from Washington waters within forty-five days of delivery.
-Company A examines a driver's license confirming John Doe to be an Oregon resident, and records this information in the sales file.
+Company A examines a driver's license confirming John Doe is an Oregon resident, and records this information in the sales file.
 Company A does not complete and retain the required exemption certificate.

 The sale of the yacht is subject to the retail sales tax.
 The exclusive authority for granting a retail sales tax exemption for this sale is provided by RCW 82.08.0266